eBay Tips

 Worked example — selling a £6,000 used car as a private seller:

 • Classified Ad: £19.99 listing fee, no FVF.
 Total: £19.99.
-Cheapest by far if you're confident the vehicle will sell — the trade-off is you handle the buyer interaction off eBay.
+Cheapest if you're sure the car will sell — you handle the buyer off eBay.

-• Auction-style: £14.99 listing + £45 FVF (1% capped) = £59.99 total.
-Reserve adds £9.99 if you use it.
+• Auction-style: £14.99 listing + £45 FVF (1%, capped) = £59.99 total.
+Reserve adds £9.99.

 • Fixed price: £14.99 listing + £45 FVF = £59.99 total.